danielsaidi/BottomSheet/README.md

 )
 ```

-One you have a sheet view, you can add it to any view, using the `bottomSheet` modifier:
+Once you have a sheet view, you can add it to any view, using the `bottomSheet` modifier:

 ```swift
 List(items) { item